 Check on and take actions to maintain governance standards (Examples listed below)

 Assigning knowledge domain owners and holding them accountable for items like Trust Scores, Adoption, Card Template creation

 Tag Manager: check for new/uncategorized Tags

-Check for Cards not on a Board - decide if it makes sense to put them on one
+Check for Cards not on a Folder - decide if it makes sense to put them on one